 MURDER ON THE MARSH

-A boy’s body is found in a churchyard.
-His heart has been cut out… DI Sam Clayton has never dealt with such an extreme crime in the quiet Norfolk villages that are part of his patch.
+Murder on the Marsh was the first in the series of murder mysteries featuring Norfolk’s most repressed detective, DI Sam Clayton.
+In the book, a boy’s body is found in a churchyard.
+His heart has been cut out… Clayton has never dealt with such an extreme crime in the quiet Norfolk villages that are part of his patch.
 When a local waitress disappears, he fears a serial killer may be on the loose.
 Clayton and his team investigate in a landscape where myth and reality collide.

 Read the first-three-chapters here: